johnrsibert/JonzPandemic/index.md

 and, best of all, a vaccine is in sight.

 We began to seriously learn about vaccines in about [200 years ago](https://www.historyofvaccines.org/timeline/all).
 It didn't get really technical until we began to understand the immune system in the 20th century.
 Science guided to eradicate smallpox.
 I'm old enough to remember the great fear of polio in the 1950s.
 I know people who where afflicted with polio.
 Science guided us further to eradicate polio in many countries.
 Measles, mumps, rubella, and more are on the hit list.
 Highly effective Covid-19 vaccines (yes plural!) are here and finding their way into arms.
 We are both cursed and blessed to live in the time of Covid-19.
 The curse is obvious.
 We risk losing family, friends and coworkers.
 The blessing is that it arrived 2019 and not 2015.
-The astonishing recent progress made by the global community of molecular geneticists had enabled development of safe and efficacious vaccines in less than a year.
+The astonishing recent progress made by the global community of molecular geneticists had enabled *development of safe and efficacious vaccines in less than a year*.
 It raises the hair on the back of my neck.
 We also need to credit the physicians and nurses who have worked so hard to reduce mortality.
-The case fatality ratio has decreased by 50% in the last six months.
+The case fatality ratio has decreased steadily over the last two years.
 The scientists and health care workers who have shepherded us through this horrible period should be feted as the heroes of the early Twenty-first Century.